Fear not. 2:10-11

 Most of us remember our fathers as very powerful figures.
 They were the ones who controlled our world, protecting us, caring for us, straightening us up.
 I can see my father now.
 There he stands so big and strong - harsh yet loving.

 When I was a theological student we had to serve for a number of weeks in a psychiatric hospital.
 We visited the wards, counseled, and joined in the group-therapy sessions.
-I always wondered why the patients always wanted to spill out the most intimate of details concerning their past life.
 Their failings, weaknesses, their fears, it all came out.
 At times, in very embarrassing detail.
-It was as though they were trying to punish themselves, a kind of self flagellation.
 I think they hated themselves.
-I think they hated the fact that they were weak and fallible.
-These fearful little people overwhelmed by fear.
+I think they hated the fact that they were weak and feeble, broken by life.
+These fearful broken people overwhelmed by fear.
 Could they ever be free from fear?

 Freedom from fear